holtzmanjon/holtzmanjon.github.io/other.md

 [Rio Grande Waves](http://riograndewaves.github.io) is a group based in Las Cruces that is concerned with water issues, in particular, in the lower Rio Grande.

+I have volunteered with [New Mexico Wild](nmwild.org), a group that works to preserve wilderness and public lands, doing both projects and as part of their Wilderness Defender program.

+I have done volunteer trail work in the White Mountains Wilderness in New Mexico as part of the Smoky Bear Trail Crew.